-Within days after the results were certified, two Oklahoma same-sex couples launched a lawsuit in the U.S. District Court for the Northern District of Oklahoma to have the amendment declared unconstitutional and tp achieve marriage equality in Oklahoma so that all loving, committed couples -- both same-sex and opposite-sex -- could marry.
+Within days after the results were certified, two Oklahoma same-sex couples launched a lawsuit in the U.S. District Court for the Northern District of Oklahoma.
+It is called Bishop v.
+Oklahoma.
+Their goal was to have the amendment declared unconstitutional and to achieve marriage equality in Oklahoma so that all loving, committed couples -- both same-sex and opposite-sex -- could marry.
 It also attempted to have parts of the federal Defense of Marriage Act (DOMA) also declared unconstitutional, particularly the clause that allows states to refuse to recognize same-sex marriages solemnized elsewhere.

 A little over nine years later, judge Terence Kern of the federal District Court issued its ruling, declaring Question 711 unconstitutional because it: